 Unstable neighbours, inner crisis and environmental change

-The origins of this situation can be traced back to the downfall of Muammar Gaddafi’s regime in 2011, leading to a massive influx of weapons and combatants from Libya, as well as the gradual weakening of Mali’s leadership, culminating with the 2012 coup against Amadou Toumani Touré (Larémont, 2013; Jalali, 2013).
-The coup followed a period, in which Touré allegedly supported AQIM in a bid to suppress mounting irredentism in northern Mali.
+The origins of this situation can be traced back to the downfall of Muammar Gaddafi’s regime in 2011, leading to a massive influx of weapons and returning Tuareg combatants from Libya.
+Mali’s leadership was gradually weakened, eventually culminating in the 2012 coup against Amadou Toumani Touré (Larémont, 2013; Jalali, 2013).
+Tensions between the North and the South have a long history and brought about four rebellions over the timespan of about 50 years (Boutellis & Zahar, 2017a).
+The most recent coup in 2012 followed a period, in which Touré allegedly supported AQIM in a bid to suppress mounting irredentism in the north (ibid.).
 However, the strategy backfired.
-Not only did this undermine northerner’s trust in the government and thus benefitted the separatist MNLA, but it also eroded Touré's support within the armed forces and more generally within the Malian population.
+Not only did it undermine northerners’ trust in the government thus benefitting the separatist MNLA, but it also eroded Touré's support within the armed forces and more generally within the Malian population.
 Moreover, absent strong sanctions, AQIM and other terrorist groups were able to extend their influence in northern Mali (Bakrania, 2013; Welsh, 2012).

 A further important and often overlooked factor behind the Malian crisis is climatic change.
 Mali and in particular its northern regions are suffering from the combined effect of progressive warming and increasingly erratic weather conditions, leading to intermittent and severe drought conditions, which accentuate existing grievances and enhance support for rebel and terrorist groups.